ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Issuance context: The interactions and set of information shared between the Client, Attester, and Issuer.
-This context includes all information associated with issuance, such as the timestamp of the event, any Client visibile information (including the IP address), and the Origin name (if revealed during issuance).
+This context includes all information associated with issuance, such as the timestamp of the event, any Client visible information (including the IP address), and the Origin name (if revealed during issuance).
 - Attestation context: The interactions and set of information shared between the Client and Attester only, for the purposes of attesting the vailidity of